particle-iot/docs/docs/shields.md

 Battery Shield
 ====
 The battery shield is a LiPo battery charger and voltage regulator combined into one.
-You can use it to power your core with any 3.7V LiPo battery and charge it at the same time via the USB port.
+You can use it to power your Core with any 3.7V LiPo battery and charge it at the same time via the USB port.
-The shield is build around  Microchip's MCP73871 battery charge management controller and TI's TPS61200 boost converter for up converting 3.7V to 5.0V.
+The shield is built around  Microchip's MCP73871 battery charge management controller and TI's TPS61200 boost converter for up converting 3.7V to 5.0V.

 [Battery Shield Hardware Files >](https://github.com/spark/shields/tree/master/Battery%20Shield)